MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-faqs.md

 This document addresses Microsoft Entra Workload ID most frequent customer questions.

 [Microsoft Entra Workload ID](workload-identities-overview.md) (SKU name: Workload ID Premium) is generally available.
-It is available through a Microsoft representative, the Open Volume License Program, and the Cloud Solution Providers program.
+It's available through a Microsoft representative, the Open Volume License Program, and the Cloud Solution Providers program.
 Azure and Office 365 subscribers can also buy the SKU online.
-Workload ID Premium is a standalone SKU ($3 per workload identity per month) that is not part of other existing SKUs like E5.
+Workload ID Premium is a standalone SKU ($3 per workload identity per month) that isn't part of other existing SKUs like E5.

 The free features, for example managed identities and workload identity federation, are included with a subscription of a commercial online service such as Azure, Power Platform, and others.